zesterer/vulcan/README.md

 ##Credits

-JournalPlus is developed by Ryan Sipes & Barry Smith.
+JournalNext is developed by Ryan Sipes & Barry Smith.
 All code within this repository is licensed under the GPL 2.0 software license.